Chasexj/Meeting-Notes/Traffic-Classification/12-13-23-chase-nick.md

    e.g.,<img width="500" alt="Screenshot 2023-11-15 at 12 19 37 PM" src="https://github.com/Chasexj/Meeting-Notes/assets/47127634/b8f63a60-8fc2-4daa-b63b-bbc3ed2f4aa8">

-## Target Task: Automated New Neighbor BGP Routing Conifiguration via LLM
+## Target Task: Automated New Neighbor BGP Routing Configuration via LLM

 **Two issues with STOA methods**:

-*Tools (1): Ansible, Puppet, Junos...*:
+*Automation/Editing Tools (1): Ansible, Puppet, Junos...*:
-1. Both manual configuration and templates still require an operator to go in there and fill in the configurations or change the variables, which require the understanding of the context of the configurations which is time consuming and error prone.
+1. Both manual configuration and templates still require an operator to go in there and fill in the configurations or change the variables, which requires an understanding of the context of the configurations which is time-consuming and error-prone.
-2. Generalizability, different vendors need different templates/tools/syntax, where a LLM can learn this automatically without extensive domain knowledge.
+2. Generalizability, different vendors need different templates/tools/syntax, whereas an LLM can learn this automatically without extensive domain knowledge.

-*Tools (2): CPR, NetComplete, Snowcap, Aura...*:
+*Semi-Generative/Satisfaction-Problem-Oriented Tools (2): CPR, NetComplete, Snowcap, Aura...*:
-1. Still need formal specifications of configurations/policies, then have a hand-written formal model (boolean equations, satisfiability problem) that translate from highly-level policies to low-level configurations.
+1. Still need formal specifications of configurations/policies, then have a hand-written formal model (boolean equations, satisfiability problem) that translates from highly-level policies to low-level configurations.
-2. A bit better generalizability, but need a model to encapsulate semantic of the language.
+2. A bit better generalizability, but need a model to encapsulate the semantics of the language.

+*What we are implementing*:
+1. Fine-tuned an LLM model to a specific network in a Markchov-chained manner.
+Example training scenario: (1) Router Identifier + New Neighbor IP/Description -> Group Assignment, Import/Export policies; (2) Router Identifier + New Neighbor IP/Description + Group Assignment + Import/Export policies -> Route Map / Access List Assignment; (3) Router Identifier + New Neighbor IP/Description + Group Assignment + Import/Export policies + Route Map / Access List Assignment -> I/E Policy, AL Details; (4) ... til configuration completion.
+2. High-level: (1) Simplistic Input; (2) Comprehensive Output (based on the context of the original configuration file)
+3. How to update the model on the go?
 *What we want to show*:
-1. LLMs are effect in understanding network configuration context and 'accurately' produce configurations, thus avoid the need for manual examination and manual interference in both updating templates or formal models, We can do this by simply mask away the last part of the neighbor configuration and compare the output.
+1. LLMs are effective in understanding network configuration context and 'accurately' produce configurations, thus avoiding the need for manual examination and manual interference in both updating templates or formal models, We can do this by simply masking away the last part of the neighbor configuration and compare the output.
-2. We can show that the LLM can be applied to different vendors: both junipter and cisco, in an automated fashion and produce output accurately.
+2. We can show that the LLM can be applied to different vendors: both junipter and Cisco, in an automated fashion and produce output accurately.

-(1) User Study: Providing manual specification, formal specification, or llm instruction.
+(1) User Study: Providing manual specification, formal specification, or LLM instruction.
 Metrics (1) user preference, (2) time cost, and (3) accuracy/quality.

 (2) Accuracy/quality/completeness of the LLM compared to formal specifications.